 On February 20, 1936 a huge racially mixed gathering – more than 500 people, some standing throughout – crowded into the Roof Garden of the Hong Kong Hotel to listen to two female jail birds taking about a topic that would have been seen as ‘advanced’ and extremely controversial in places less conservative than the Crown Colony.

 Sanger had been involved in radical politics as a young woman, taking part in actions organised by the legendary ‘Wobblies’ (The Industrial Workers of the World).
-Brought up a Catholic – her mother endured 17 pregnancies, 11 of which led to live births – but she’d become an atheist; her 1914 newsletter The Woman Rebel carried the slogan ‘No Gods, No Masters’,2 and this wasn’t meant to conciliate anyone.
-She wasn’t the most obvious speaker to draw such a huge audience to Hong Kong’s most prestigious hotel.
+Brought up a Catholic – her mother endured 17 pregnancies, 11 of which led to live births – she’d become an atheist; her 1914 newsletter The Woman Rebel carried the uncompromising slogan ‘No Gods, No Masters.2 She wasn’t the most obvious speaker to draw such a huge audience to Hong Kong’s most prestigious hotel.

 The speech they were to hear must have been controversial that evening, and it still raises fascinating and hotly-debated questions.